lwilletts/mpvc/README.md

 - Any URL that is resolvable by mpv and/or youtube-dl can be added to the playlist, i.e. using [mps-youtube](https://github.com/mps-youtube/mps-youtube) with `player` set to mpvc and `playerargs` set to add.
-- Multiple options can be combined together to give improved result:

-`
-$ mpvc -P -j 1
-`

-- This will make mpvc always start playing when switching to the next track.
+- mpvc options can be combined together to give improved results: `$ mpvc -P -j 1 ` will make mpvc always start playing when switching to the next track.

 ## TODO